 - Each function overwrites the HDD one or more times with a random value.
-The above a) and b) overwrites the Flash memory once with a fixed value.
 Each function disables regeneration of the information (such as image data) stored in objects (such as image data files) associated with the function by overwriting the objects to deallocate their areas.
-Thus, the TOE satisfies FDP\RIP.1. - This TSF allows the administrator who has been identified and authenticated according to TSF\AUT to invoke the above b), c) and d) according to FMT SMF.1 and FMT MOF.1a. - The above b) and d) have the cancel operation (Section 7.3.3) to stop in accordance with FMT\SMF.1 and satisfy FIA\AFL.1a, FIA\UAU.2a, FIA\UAU.7a and FIA\UID.2a in cooperation with TSF\AUT and TSF\FNP which are later discussed.
+Thus, the TOE satisfies FDP\RIP.1. - This TSF has management functions to invoke the above b), c) and d) according to FMT\SMF.1.
+This TSF allows only the administrator who has been identified and authenticated according to TSF\AUT to use these management functions according to FMT\MOF.1a. - The above b) and d) have the cancel operation (Section 7.3.3) to stop in accordance with FMT\SMF.1 and satisfy FIA\AFL.1a, FIA\UAU.2a, FIA\UAU.7a and FIA\UID.2a in cooperation with TSF\AUT and TSF\FNP which are later discussed.
 The cancel operation requires the administrator to be identified and authenticated according to FIA\UID.2a and FIA\UAU.2a.
 For authentication, the protected feedback by FIA\UAU.7a and the failure handling by FIA\AFL.1a are provided.
 This allows only the administrator to cancel ongoing data clear functions as defined in FMT\MOF.1b.